 A very low birth weight (VLBW) infant is an infant who is born alive, but is very small (401-1,500 grams) or very premature (after 22 but before 30 weeks of pregnancy).
 By virtue of their small size and/or prematurity, these are a high risk group of infants, at greater risk of dying and experiencing ill health than infants born after 30 weeks gestation or with a birth weight greater than 1,500g.
 Some of the most common complications for VLBW babies include low oxygen levels at birth, infection and problems of the respiratory, digestive and nervous systems.
-National Clinical Audit: Neonatal Care of VLBW Infants in Ireland Since 2014, the National Perinatal Epidemiology Centre, working with NICORE, a national group of neonatologists and paediatricians, has been auditing the outcomes of VLBW babies in the Republic of Ireland (ROI).
+National Clinical Audit: Neonatal Care of VLBW Infants in Ireland Since 2014, the National Perinatal Epidemiology Centre, working with NICORE (Neonatal Intensive Care Outcomes Research and Evaluation), a national group of neonatologists and paediatricians, has been auditing the outcomes of VLBW babies in the Republic of Ireland (ROI).
 The aim is to review the care provided to these babies and to recommend specific improvements in care.

-The Vermont Oxford Network (VON) - The Vermont Oxford Network (VON) is a non-profit international voluntary collaboration of health care professionals dedicated to improving the quality and safety of medical care for newborn infants and their families. - The VON is today comprised of over 1200 Neonatal Intensive Care Units around the world.
-Participating centres use up-to-date confidential reports from the world's largest and most comprehensive databases of high-risk infant data to benchmark their practices and outcomes and identify areas for improvement.
+The Vermont Oxford Network (VON) - The Vermont Oxford Network (VON) is a non-profit international voluntary collaboration of health care professionals dedicated to improving the quality and safety of medical care for newborn infants and their families. - Today, the VON is comprised of over 1300 Neonatal Intensive Care Units around the world.
+Participating centres use the most comprehensive and up-to-date confidential data on high-risk infants to benchmark their practices and outcomes and identify areas for improvement.
 Full report available at: www.ucc.ie/en/npec/ health.gov.ie/blog/press-release/tanaisteannounces-new-national-perinatal-epidemiologycentre-in-cork-university-hospital/